-With Sunnier Climates on the way as move into springtime, there are multiple ranges of safety glasses that offer 100% UV Protection.
+With Sunnier Climates on the way as move into springtime, there are multiple ranges of safety glasses that offer fantastic UV Protection.

 Prescription glasses and most sunglasses are usually not suitable for use as protective eyewear against airborne workplace hazards.

 Safety Glasses must comply with British Standards and provide appropriate protection against the hazard.
 Depending on the application, that may mean offering low, medium or high impact protection, and/or welding, chemical handling and dust protection (see more in chart below).